cbruiz/printhor/README.md

 [![Coverage Status](https://coveralls.io/repos/github/cbruiz/printhor/badge.svg?branch=main)](https://coveralls.io/github/cbruiz/printhor?branch=main)[![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![Discord Shield](https://discordapp.com/api/guilds/1169965662618259456/widget.png?style=shield)

-<h3>Printhor: The highly reliable but not necessarily functional 3D printer firmware</h3>
+<h3>Printhor: The highly reliable but not necessarily functional 3D printer and robotics firmware</h3>

 <h5><p align="center"><i>If you are using this product or like the project, please <a href="https://github.com/cbruiz/printhor/stargazers">★</a> this repository to show your support! 🤩</i></p></h5>

 # Overview

-Printhor is a generic and hardware-agnostic firmware framework for FDM printers, CNC and Engravers implemented in Rust.
+Printhor is a generic and hardware-agnostic (firmware) framework for FDM printers, CNC, Engravers and robots implemented in Rust.

+Basically, it's a GCode interpreter capable to process a stream of GCodes (position and control orders), schedule them, compute a motion profile on the fly and finally perform the hardware level instructions (step pulses, PWM signals, ... or even dataframes broadcast for a dedicated breakboard) in real time.

 There are many productive firmwares in the community like gbrl, marlin, reprap, etc. Each single one have a concrete approach and guidelines.
 This one aims to provide a research environment for not strictly productive purpose, but a reliable platform with the following goals: